Specialization orders on atom spectra of Grothendieck categories: Construction of Grothendieck categories

-In the proof of Theorem \ref{Thm:PosetOfLocallyNoetherianGrothendieckCategory}, we constructed a locally noetherian Grothendieck category by induction since the partially ordered set satisfies the ascending chain condition.
+In the proof of Theorem \ref{Thm:PosetOfLocallyNoetherianGrothendieckCategory}, we constructed a locally noetherian Grothendieck category by recursion since the partially ordered set satisfies the ascending chain condition.
 For a general partially ordered set, we need different ideas in order to construct a Grothendieck category.
-The following lemma provides one of important ideas.
+The following lemma provides an important idea.

 \begin{Lem} Let $\Gamma'=(Q'_{0},Q'_{1},C',s',t',u')$ be a colored quiver.
 Define a colored quiver $\Gamma=(Q_{0},Q_{1},C,s,t,u)$ as follows. \begin{enumerate} \item Let $Q_{0}=\mbZ\times Q'_{0}$. \item Let $C={^{0}}C\amalg{^{1}}C\amalg{^{2}}C$ and $Q_{1}={^{0}}Q_{1}\amalg{^{1}}Q_{1}\amalg{^{2}}Q_{1}$, where